pashford/zfswiki/wiki/Workflow.md

    * [Create a Branch][W-create-branch]
    * Do:
        * Do:
-           * Make the appropriate changes to the software
+           * Make the appropriate changes to the software - Please remember to [commit often][W-often]
            * [Test the changes][W-test]
            * [Rebase the changes][W-rebase] on the current *master* branch
            * [Commit the changes][W-commit] to your *topic* branch